Cydhra/mpirion/README.md

 one which does not.
 You can find examples for both.

-Currently, the library makes use of a fork of [rsmpi](https://github.com/rsmpi/rsmpi), so you need to use the `sized_process` branch of the fork.
+Currently, the library makes use of a fork of [rsmpi](https://github.com/rsmpi/rsmpi), so you need to use the `allow_dyn_comm` branch of the fork.
 Those features will hopefully be merged into the main repository soon.

 ## Running the benchmarks
 To run the benchmarks, you can use cargo-mpirun.